 We see in this that God is King of all nations, not just King of the Jews.
-God created all mankind.
 He created the heavens and the earth, and then created mankind to dwell there.
 We are all His creation.
 We are all offered the opportunity to become His sons.
-These earthly kings that were created by God are humans, they are not to be worshipped.
+These earthly kings that were appointed by God are humans; they are not to be worshipped.
 We must not worship any created being or thing.
 We must worship the Creator only.
 Even the wise men are created by God.

 Jeremiah 10:8 “But they are altogether brutish and foolish: the stock [is] a doctrine of vanities.”

-In comparison of the Lord, there is no knowledge and wisdom in them, this is a certain fact.
-They are verily brutish and foolish; or they are one and all so.
-There is not a wise man among them.
-Or, “in one thing they are brutish”, etc.; namely, in their idolatry.
+In comparison to the LORD, there is no knowledge or wisdom in them; this is a certain fact.
+They are verily brutish and/or foolish; there is not a wise man among them.
+Or, “in one thing they are brutish”, namely, in their idolatry.
 However wise they may be in other respects, in this they are foolish.
-Or, to give no more instances of their brutishness and folly, this one is sufficient, even what follows.
+Or, to give no more instances of their brutishness and folly, this one is sufficient, even what follows:

-The word “baar”, that “brutish” was translated from, means to kindle or burn.
-“Stock” in the verse above, is speaking of wood.
-To worship a piece of wood, no matter how decorated it might be, is a foolish thing indeed.
+The word “baar” that “brutish” was translated from means to kindle or burn.
+“Stock” in this verse, is speaking of wood.
+To worship a piece of wood, no matter how well decorated it might be, is a foolish thing indeed.
 They are worshipping this piece of wood in vain.